jeremy-share/bazel-learning/README.md

 This repository is what I did to learn Bazel.
 It's shared in the hope it will be useful to someone, and it might not be following best practices, etc., so please check out the links section below.
-I have also tried to introduce complexity iteratively through the projects.
+I have also tried to introduce complexity iteratively through the services.

 ## Setup
 This project works best with [Bazelisk](https://github.com/bazelbuild/bazelisk).